Akshaya222/Exercise-tracker/README.md

+# Tracking and Analysis of Physical Activity & Nutritional Intake using AI
-# To run application code
+## To run application code
 step 1: clone the repo
 <br/>
 step 2: cd Exercise-tracker